smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 # Generate Random Numbers in your Smart Contracts

 Chainlink VRF (Verifiable Random Function) is a provably-fair and verifiable source of randomness designed for smart contracts.
-Smart contract developers can use Chainlink VRF as a tamper-proof RNG to build reliable smart contracts for any applications which rely on unpredictable outcomes:
+Smart contract developers can use Chainlink VRF as a tamper-proof random number generator (RNG) to build reliable smart contracts for any applications which rely on unpredictable outcomes:
 *  Blockchain games and NFTs
 *  Random assignment of duties and resources (e.g. randomly assigning judges to cases)
 *  Choosing a representative sample for consensus mechanisms